cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 - `nsb_to_h5`: this script reads the txt files created by `nsb_level` to know the NSB value for each run.
 This value is used to fill the `nsb` column of the database at the location of the respective run number.
 It also updates the error codes (0: fine, 1: nsb=NaN, 2: NSB>3.0).
 Launched as `python nsb_to_h5.py`

+- `job_accounting`: this script (in semi_automatic_scripts directory) allows to track progress of the submitted jobs, in particular listing errors.
+It also provides basic resource statistics (CPU and memory) of the completed jobs.
+Finally, it can be also used to update the database files with the progress of data processing